High Potential Trait Indicator (HPTI)

 Background & Theory

-The High Potential Trait Indicator (HPTI) was developed by Ian MacRae and Adrian Furnham in 2006.
+The High Potential Traits Inventory (HPTI) was developed by Ian MacRae and Adrian Furnham at University College London (UCL) and High Potential Psychology Ltd.

-A person’s responses are reflected back as a position on a continuum for each of the 6 traits, consisting of Low, Moderate, Optimal or Excessive.
+A person’s responses on the HPTI will be reflected back as a position on a continuum for each of the six traits, falling into one of four bandings: Low, Moderate, Optimal or Excessive.
 Too much or too little of a trait will have advantages as well as disadvantages.
-Certain trait levels can indicate a high potential to succeed, or potentially indicate characteristics that could de-rail an otherwise successful person.
+Certain trait levels can indicate a high potential to succeed, or potentially indicate characteristics that could derail an otherwise successful person.

 The Thomas HPTI is a self-report questionnaire.
 Individuals indicate their level of agreement on a 1-7 Likert scale (1 ‘disagree completely’ to 7 ‘agree completely') with 78 unique items.
 The HPTI takes just 8 minutes to complete.